ketch-sdk/ketch-web-api/.github/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in Orlop, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in this library, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that Orlop has today have been added because our users saw the need.
+Many of the features that this library has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.